Olical/more/README.md

 ## Using the mixins

 Some people call them functions, some call them mixins.
 I don't care, they do the job of a function and mixin properties.
 More adds quite a few mixins under the `#more` package to aid you with a lot of your tasks.
-Namely CSS3 vendor prefixes and IE compatability.
+Namely CSS3 vendor prefixes and IE compatibility.
 Because lets be honest, no one ever wants to write `filter: dropshadow(...);` but you have to because Microsoft said so.
 So just let more do the work for you.

 To find the full list please open up `src/helpers.less` or `src/vendors.less`, but I am going to show you how to use them.
 Say you wanted your button to have rounded corners, you can use the following mixin.